Derkades/os3-wg-p2p/README.md

 # Peer to peer WireGuard

 Example of a VPN client and server that allows creating a peer to peer mesh network using WireGuard, without modifications to WireGuard itself.
 Uses UDP hole punching or a relay server.
-Supports IPv4 and IPv6 inside the tunnel.
+Fully supports IPv4 and IPv6 inside the tunnel, for peer to peer connections, for the relay server and the management server.

 ## Requirements